-- The TST must reboot all servers on a schedule in order for all policies to take effect. - Implement Group Policy to lock and/or log off user after a set time on non active session. - ITS will schedule meeting with affected departments and will provide a recommendation. - 4.2 Implement a group policy that forces cafeteria workstations at schools to automatically lock after a preset period of user inactivity, not to exceed 15 minutes.
+- The NISTs must reboot all servers on a schedule in order for all policies to take effect. - Implement Group Policy Orchestrator to lock and/or log off the user after a set time on non-active session. - ITS will schedule meeting with affected departments and will provide a recommendation.